hongsong-wang/Visual_Deepfake/README.md

-# Recent Deepfake or AI-generated Image/Video Papers on arXiv
+# Recent Deepfake or AI-generated Image/Video Detection Papers on arXiv

 To facilitate graduate students and researchers in quickly locating papers based on keywords, I consolidated the abstracts based on this topic from arXiv and created a webpage.